Career Insurance: 5 Ways To Sell Your Next Book Before It's Written

 3. Main characters that are strong and interesting enough to keep readers coming back for more.
 (Series--same hero/heroine.)

 If you are going to write a series that follows the same main characters, you have to create heroes and heroines that are knock-you-on-your-ass interesting.
 (And humor helps too.
 I find myself more drawn to ongoing characters who are funny/sarcastic and entertaining.)
 Following the same people for one book is a big enough commitment, so for me to follow those same people for another two, ten, fifteen books, they better be amazing.
 You have to create a character with so many layers that you can continue to peel back with each new story.
-For instance, the Sookie Stackhouse series by Charlaine Harris (True Blood).
-Those characters are so colorful and entertaining that you are happy to spend some more time with them.

 4. Secondary characters that the reader falls in love with.
 (Series--different hero/heroine, same world.)

 If you want to write a series, especially in romance, this is vital.
 For instance, my books are part of a series but each book is its own complete love story.
 Therefore, CRASH INTO YOU's story is about Brynn and Reid.
-Then MELT INTO YOU is going to be about Reid's best friend Jace, who was introduced in book one.
+Then MELT INTO YOU is about Reid's best friend Jace, who was introduced in book one.

 5. A fantastic author voice.

 This can get me every time.
 If I love the author's voice--the wit, the style of writing, the way they can put together language--I'm going to line up to buy whatever they write.
 This is why even though I don't read science fiction, I still picked up Lauren Dane's Undercover which takes place in space.
 I love her voice and her stories, so I'll follow her into genres I may normally not pick up.
-Same with Jo Davis.
-She's coming out with a shifter series

 So when you look at THE ONE BOOK you're trying so hard to sell, try to find what is going to make someone want to buy your next book.
 Editors usually want to make multi-book deals, so give them a good reason to take a chance on you. :)